This post contains affiliate links. Please see our disclosure policy.

 Here are some delicious ways to enjoy sourdough crostini:

 • Use them alongside this epic whipped ricotta dip with honey and herbs – it’s so good your guests will be asking for more!
-You could even pipe the whipped ricotta on to make whipped ricotta sourdough crostini!
+You could even pipe the creamy ricotta on to make whipped ricotta sourdough crostini!

-• Serve them alongside this zucchini yogurt dip, whipped brie butter or even this roasted vegetable hummus or smooth avocado dip.
+• Serve them alongside this zucchini yogurt dipwhipped brie butter or even this roasted vegetable hummus or smooth avocado dip.

 • My guests always love eating sourdough crostini with this cranberry pecan cream cheese ball!

 • Serve as the perfect accompaniment to a hearty winter soup.
+I love sprinkling on some parmesan cheese when I serve them alongside soup.

 • Make them into fancy little canapè next time you need to take a plate to a party – top them with cream cheese, smoked salmon and little dill and voila!
+Or my favorite, whipped honey cream cheese, a piece of fresh fig and a sprig of rosemary.

-If baked until crispy, sourdough crostini will last for a few weeks stored in an air tight container.
+If baked until crispy, sourdough crostini will last for a few weeks stored in an airtight container at room temperature.
 I prefer to store these in a glass jar (if they even last that long) to ensure they stay crisp.
 They usually go a bit soft if stored in plastic.
+If they do go a little soft, you can crisp them up in a warm oven.

 Frequently Asked Questions